nakib1948/nakib1948/README.md

 #### A passionate web developer from Bangladesh.
 ![A passionate web developer from Bangladesh.](https://i.ibb.co/G7CNCL1/1693384554148.jpg)

-I'm a passionate web developer with a Bachelor's degree in Computer Science, specializing in full-stack development and utilizing technologies like React, NextJs, MERN stack, and PERN stack.
-I'm committed to continuous learning and collaboration, aiming to create innovative, user-friendly web applications that meet client and end-user needs.
-With a strong foundation in design and programming, I'm passionate about delivering seamless and visually appealing digital experiences.
-My goal is to leverage my expertise to enhance your web projects and drive success in the ever-evolving digital space.
+Hi there!
+I'm Hayat, a passionate Full Stack Web Developer.
+I recently earned my Bachelor of Science in Computer Science and Engineering from the International Islamic University Chittagong.
+I have a solid foundation in technologies such as Node.js, React,Next.js, MongoDB, and PostgreSQL.
+I'm deeply committed to continuous learning and regularly keep up with industry trends to ensure my projects incorporate the latest advancements.
+I thrive in collaborative environments and believe that teamwork and diverse perspectives are key to innovative solutions.
+I'm dedicated to applying my knowledge and skills to create meaningful and efficient web applications.

+With a professional and enthusiastic approach, I am eager to bring my expertise, dedication, and enthusiasm to a forward-thinking organization.
+I am straightforward, confident, and enjoy engaging with others, always striving to be kind and compassionate in my interactions.

 Skills: REACT / JS / TS / HTML / CSS / NextJs/ MongoDB/ PostgreSQL/ Node/ ExpressJS/ Firebase/ Prisma